Ahn Cheol-soo: 2025 presidential campaign

+Ahn said he offered broad moderate appeal, touting his personal character and diverse career experience during the primary campaign.
+On 12 April, Ahn announced his campaign's ten 'major pledges' which included pension reform, expanding housing welfare, securing energy sovereignty, and strengthening South Korea's alliance with the United States amidst the second Trump administration.

+Ahn advised acting President Han Duck-soo not to run for President.
+He said his run was motivated by "a sense of crisis" he had felt and the emergence of cutting-edge technologies related to artificial intelligence.
+Ahn has claimed that PPP candidates who did not support Yoon's impeachment could not win the election, believing that he is the only candidate who could defeat a member of the opposition party.
+He also said his main campaign pledge, were he to secure the PPP's nomination, would be to amend the constitution to reduce the power of both the Presidency and the National Assembly; he has advocated for reducing the presidential term from five years to four or three.

+On 18 April, he urged Yoon Suk Yeol to leave the party, reiterating that it would show the party's ability to take responsibility for the martial law incident.

+On 29 April, Ahn lost in the penultimate primaries held by the People Power Party.

 Political positions

 Centrism

 Ahn's foreign policy proposals are roughly similar to that of South Korean conservatives: he calls for a tougher approach towards North Korea, and supports the THAAD system (although initially opposed to it).
-In September 2012, Ahn visited the graves of Syngman Rhee, Park Chung-hee, and Kim Dae-jung.
+In September 2012, Ahn visited the graves of Syngman Rhee, Park Chung Hee, and Kim Dae-jung.
 Park and Rhee are often praised by Korean conservatives, and Kim by liberals.
 Ahn stated at the time that it would be "hypocritical to paint half the people as enemies and at the same time call for 'unity'".
 Ahn has been considered "more palatable for conservative voters" in part due to his business background.
+He has said that, if elected President, he would work with opposition lawmakers and form personal relationships, citing inspiration from how President Barack Obama negotiated with the opposition Republican Party in the United States.

 National security (THAAD)

 Ahn was among the first who opposed the American deployment of the Terminal High Altitude Area Defense system, commonly referred to as THAAD, alongside Moon Jae-in.
 However, he changed his stance suggesting it was "irresponsible" for any future president to reverse an agreement already made between the United States and Korea.